Close menu

 Sumitomo Revs Up Its Sales Engine

 On the sales side, the Japanese conglomerate Sumitomo is positioning itself and accelerating the agricultural transition.
 To consolidate growth in the biologics segment, the group recently officially launched the new Sumitomo Biorational Company, which is intended to serve as a global center of excellence for biological innovations and aims for revenue of up to USD 1 billion by 2030.
-The Japanese giant's key competitive advantage lies in its control of the last mile to the farmer through high-performance distribution networks such as Helena Agri-Enterprises in the US and Agro Amazonia in Brazil.
+The Japanese giant's key competitive advantage lies in its control of the last mile to the farmer through high-performance distribution networks.
 This is intended to rapidly bring MustGrow's innovative formulations into widespread agricultural use.

 MustGrow Biologics: Nature as a Highly Effective Technology